Reform Needed Now: Federal Student Loan Policy

 Recent limited loan cancellation program, an example of policy inhumanity?

 Note: President Biden’s parsimonious program has been halted because of lawsuits.
 A student loan servicer that is the fuel for one of the lawsuits, the Missouri Higher Education Loan Authority (MOHELA), has been running for cover in Congress.
-If the program is canceled by the Supreme Court, MOHELA´s student loan servicing contract should also be canceled.
+The Supreme Court canceled the weak proposal that President Biden clearly did not want to do.
+As a result, MOHELA´s student loan servicing contract should also be canceled.
 MOHELA’s interest is contrary to that of the borrower.

 President Biden announced a limited loan cancellation program, through authority of the HEROES Act.
 The program is notable for the layers of frustrating, low-key humiliating, administrative requirements.

 Note: I am concerned with policymakers demanding that assistance only be provided “for those who need it,” that is, those who are severely deprived.
 The administrative burdens are set in place to exclude as many people as possible from receiving top-line, promised relief (emphasizing policy inhumanity, mercilessness, unfairness, and injustice).
 Should government policy instead be humane, fair, equitable, and just?